From Rhetorical Analysis to Evaluative Analysis - Three Levels of Evaluation

 SAMPLE THESIS STATEMENTS

-Here’s a range of thesis statements, from unconvincing to convincing.
+Here’s a range of thesis statements, starting with unconvincing statements and finishing with convincing statements.
 You can use alternative words for unconvincing (wrong, inaccurate, misguided, deceptive, uninformed, etc.) and for convincing (right, accurate, clear-headed, honest, informed, etc.).
 Use the categories of deceptive and honest sparingly, as these imply motives that you often can’t be sure about.

 Be sure to make a final judgment.
 Imagine that you’re an administrator or judge, and need to make a decision.
 This will force you to consider which factors are most important.